10 Questions to Ask Your Surgeon Before Gallbladder Surgery

 Cost breakdown at Habilite Clinics (approximate):

-The final cost depends on the type of surgery, hospital facilities, length of stay, pre-operative tests, and anaesthesia.
-Our team provides a complete, itemised estimate at the pre-operative consultation — with no surprises.
+The final cost depends on the type of surgery, hospital facilities, length of stay, pre-operative tests, and anesthesia.
+Our team provides a complete, itemized estimate at the pre-operative consultation with no surprises.

-Insurance coverage: Gallbladder surgery is covered under most Indian health insurance policies — including Star Health, HDFC ERGO, ICICI Lombard, Max Bupa, and Ayushman Bharat.
+Insurance coverage: Gallbladder surgery is covered under every health insurance plan.
 Our team at Habilite Clinics assists with cashless claims and all paperwork.
 Zero-interest EMI options are also available.

 What to ask specifically:

-- Can you give me a full itemised cost estimate before I decide?
+• Can you give me a full itemized cost estimate before I decide?

 The direct answer: No — most patients return to a completely normal diet within 4 to 6 weeks after gallbladder surgery.
 The first few weeks require a low-fat, easily digestible diet.
 The idea that you must avoid ghee, fried food, and spicy food forever after gallbladder removal is a myth.
 Most patients eat normally within 6 to 8 weeks.